Biggy08/Biggy08/README.md

 - 👋 Hi, I’m Biggy ( @Biggy08 )
-- 👀 I’m interested in ...
+- 👀 I’m interested in a lot of things,
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on porjects based on data science and machine learning.
 - 📫 How to reach me ? , You can contact me on discord ( Biggy#5978 ) as its what I use the most.

 <!---